How Biden’s classified document haul rocked Washington

 During that process, Mr Biden’s personal lawyers came across a folder that appeared to contain classified documents and reported the finding to the authorities.
 In total, the trove contained less than a dozen documents marked classified, with some marked “top secret”.

-On Tuesday, new details began to emerge surrounding the actual contents of the documents.
+New details began to emerge surrounding the actual contents of the documents on Tuesday.
 About 10 papers were found, including intelligence briefings and briefing memos related to the United Kingdom, Ukraine and Iran, according to CNN.
 Beyond that, not much is known about the contents of the documents.

+On Wednesday, new reports emerged that Mr Biden’s attorneys had found another set of government records dating back to the Obama administration at a second location connected to the president.

+NBC News was first to report that Mr Biden’s legal team had discovered at least one document bearing classification markings at a location the president’s attorneys were searching.
+CNN later reported that the discovery was made during follow-up searches conducted after the initial documents were found at the think tank.

 Who is investigating?